 Veneers will not stain and can be maintained with regular brushing and flossing.
-The best part about veneers is that they can last from five years, on average, up to 20 years, depending on how well they are taken care of.
+The best part about veneers is that they can last from five years, on average, to 20 years depending on how well they are taken care of.

 Another thing to note about veneers is that they have the ability to chip under pressure, so be sure to avoid using your new veneers to rip open packages or bite your nails.
 Taking precautionary measures against eating tough foods is a smart move.

 Whenever you’re considering major dental work, you’ll first need to schedule a consultation with your cosmetic dentist to determine the appropriate work.
 When he or she examines your teeth, the answer to whether a veneer or a crown is the best option may be obvious.
 In other situations, you might need to discuss your options and express your concerns so you both have all the facts before you proceed from t